eficode-academy/git-katas/README.md

 Exercises starting with _basic_ are entry-level - other exercises vary greatly in difficulty.

+To get an overview of the exercises in here look in [Overview.md](Overview.md).

 Feel free to use these exercises, that's why they're public!
 ## Contributing
 If you miss exercises or find errors in any of them, feel free to improve them and make a pull request.